duke24k/self-driving-car-nd/p1/README.md

    - blank 30 : 30 = 60/2.
 60 pixeles to make minimum blank width between left and right line.

-Lines are reasonablly drawn on all video frames using above configuration.
-However I encountered many exceptions (ZeroDivisionError) when I try above pipeline to challenge.mp4.
+All Lanes are  detected and lines are reasonablly drawn on all video frames using above configuration.
+However, I encountered many exceptions (ZeroDivisionError) when I try above pipeline to challenge.mp4.

 1-2. pipeline 2
 ---
 1) Normalize image frame
    - red pixel value and green pixel value below 220 are converted to 20.

-Most of lines are reasonablly drawn on challenge.mp4
+Most of Lanes are  detected and lines are reasonablly drawn on challenge.mp4

 <img src="result.jpg" width="1000" alt="Combined Image" />

 2. shortcomings
 ---
-1) Above pipeline can not reasonably detect lines when the road is shadowed a lot.
+1) Above pipeline can not reasonably detect lanes when the road is shadowed a lot.
    - eg.) extra33.jpg

 2) extrapolated lines are jittered.
-   - Lines should be stabilized when some application need polished graphics
+   - Lanes should be stabilized when some application need polished graphics

 3. Possible improvement.
 ---
-1) Lines on real roads are more complicated than above videos.
+1) Lanes on real roads are more complicated than above videos.
 I need to configure out more robust pipeline with more road data.
-I